intercontinental-dictionary-series/keypano/NOTES.md

-# Panoan Languages in the Intercontinental Dictionary Series
+# Pano-Tacanan Languages in the Intercontinental Dictionary Series

-This dataset provides Panoan languages in segmented form with standardized transcriptions, taking originall from the Intercontinental Dictionary Series.
+This dataset provides Pano-Tacanan languages in segmented form with standardized transcriptions, taking originally from the Intercontinental Dictionary Series.